Author profile

 Heather Lonczak LinkedInHeather Lonczak is a children’s book author, freelance writer, and Clinical Interviewer with the University of Washington.

-She is the author of numerous published children’s books; one of which is an iParenting Award winner.
+She is the author of numerous published children’s books.

 Academic Experience